What is credit referencing?

 Credit referencing enables lenders to make instant decisions when you apply for credit.
 It's a process that involves both lenders and credit reference agencies like Equifax.
 Working together, they share financial information about an individual to help assess their credit history and judge their ability to repay future credit.
 This information is then kept up-to-date through regular updates by the financial companies to the credit reference agencies.

 Lenders will contact Equifax to find out how much credit you have borrowed and what your repayment history has been like.
 Public information like electoral register data and whether you have any court actions for debt will also be shared.
 Lenders will then use this data to make a quick, informed decision when credit is applied for.

-Your credit report and score will influence the financial products you’ll be accepted for.
+Your credit report can influence the financial products you’ll be accepted for.
 In simple terms, if a lender views you as being more likely to repay, and less likely to default on a payment, they’ll be happier to offer you a lower interest rate.
 This is known as risk-based pricing or sometimes ‘rate for risk’.

 Is your credit file a faithful reflection of you?
 We’ll help you find out

 Get your FREE* Equifax Credit Report & Score

 *Your first 30 days are free then it’s £7.95 per month.
 You can cancel at any time.